Zhong-Lab-UCSD/BENG183_FA2020_courseproject/Group29_Final.md

 ---
 ## Form Hypotheses

 In order to prove a hypothesis, it’s a requirement to have **two opposing hypotheses** that are disjoint events.
+This means that if one is true, it is impossible for the other to be true as well.

 These hypotheses need to have these two features:
 * Have reproducible results
 * Have the possibility to be proven either false or true

+These hypotheses have names and they are the **null hypothesis (H0)** and the **alternative hypothesis (H1)**

+#### Null Hypothesis (H0)
+* always predicts that there is no relationship between variables or no difference between variables
+* is assumed true until rejected by *not rejecting the alternative hypothesis*

+#### Alternative hypothesis (H1)
+* needs to proven true
+* this hypothesis is the one that assumes there’s a relationship between variables

+So now that there are two testable hypotheses, data is needed!

 ---
 ## Data and Test Design